Vasectomy Specialist in Santa Ana, California

 Having a vasectomy can be stressful.
-To help relieve your stress, Dr. Greenberger is pleased to offer patients Nitrous Oxide for sedation using the NitroNox Plus system.
+To help relieve your stress, our urology clinic in Santa Ana is pleased to offer patients Nitrous Oxide for sedation using the NitroNox Plus system.
 Unlike the more common Pro-Nox™ system, NitroNox Plus can deliver a range of Nitrous Oxide concentration to personalize the degree of sedation desired.
 The outcomes and acceptance are greatly improved by the simple introduction of this widely used and proven anesthetic.

 You may already be familiar with nitrous oxide, or “laughing gas,” from your dentist’s office, as it is commonly used for fillings and other types of dental work in patients of all ages.
 Nitrous oxide is one of the safest forms of sedation available today.
 The gas takes effect almost instantly and wears off within minutes following treatment.